 Take in the majestic highland town of Dalat, the misty pine forests, and then descend to the coast where fishing villages exist in the same manner that they have done for generations.
 Ride the picturesque coast all the way to the heritage listed town of Hoi An and see a side of Vietnam that not every traveller will get to experience.
 All this in seven days with minimal time in the car.

 A short flight takes us to Dalat where we explore the colonial-era architecture and the more recent additions.
-After enjoying the temperate highlands, we descend to the sub-tropical environment of the coast, where we ride from the most famous beach town all the way up through the farming and fishing towns along the coast to Hoi An.
+After enjoying the temperate highlands, we descend to the sub-tropical environment of the coast, where we ride through the farming and fishing towns to Hoi An.

-For the most part, this is a coastal ride, but there is no better way to start a coastal ride than with a fun downhill.
-The coastline itself is a picturesque variety of windy roads around headlands and sand dunes where colourful fishing boats bob at their moorings.
-Hoi An is the perfect place to finish a ride and features not only a historically significant, world heritage listed town, but also a lovely beach and some amazing food.
+The coastline is a picturesque variety of windy roads around headlands and sand dunes where colourful fishing boats bob at their moorings.
+Hoi An is the perfect place to finish a ride and features not only a historically significant world heritage listed town, but also a lovely beach and some amazing food.